tomcam/promotingyournovel/howto/scrivener-multimarkdown-mmd.md

 * From the `Format as` dropdown, choose `Custom`.
 * From the `Compile for` dropdown, choose `MultiMarkdown -> Web Page (.html)` -- you won't see this unless you've already installed MultiMarkdown
 * Run the resultant HTML file through pandoc to create the actual ebook--a .mobi or ePub file
+* You can see how it will look when published using the [Kindle Previewer](https://kdp.amazon.com/help?topicId=A3IWA2TQYMZ5J6#kindlepreviewer)

 ## Extra requirements for MultiMarkdown